malworthy/smoke/README.md

 ## Native functions

 Console
-- backcolor("blue") // changes the console background colour
+- con.backcolor("blue") // changes the console background colour
-- clear() // clears the screen
+- con.clear() // clears the screen
-- input() // gets input from the console
+- con.input() // gets input from the console
-- locate(x,y) // locates the cursor on the
+- con.locate(x,y) // locates the cursor on the
-- textcolor("red") // changes the console text colour
+- con.textcolor("red") // changes the console text colour
-- write("string") // write to the console without printing a newline afterwards (unlike print)
+- con.write("string") // write to the console without printing a newline afterwards (unlike print)
-- getch() // gets the key in the keyboard buffer.
+- con.getch() // gets the key in the keyboard buffer.
 Non-blocking.
 If no key is present returns an empty string.

 Dates
 - date.dartparts(date) // returns a list of all parts that make up the date ([year, month, day, hour, minute, second])